agoloborodko/reposnap/README.md

 - `-i, --include`: File/folder patterns to include.
 For example, `-i "*.py"` includes only Python files.
 - `-e, --exclude`: File/folder patterns to exclude.
 For example, `-e "*.md"` excludes all Markdown files.
 - `-c, --changes`: Use only files that are added/modified/untracked/stashed but not yet committed.
+- `-S, --contains`: Only include files whose contents contain these substrings.
+Multiple patterns can be specified.
+- `--contains-case`: Make `--contains` case-sensitive (default is case-insensitive).

 #### Pattern Matching